Global canopy height regression and uncertainty estimation from GEDI LIDAR waveforms with deep ensembles: Results

 \subsection{Geographic generalization}

 Deep neural networks have large model capacity, i.e., enough trainable parameters to adapt to details of the training data distribution.
 It is thus important to verify that our model does not over-fit to particular training regions.
 Therefore we conducted experiments with multiple geographic train/test splits to investigate geographical generalization (also called geographic transferability~\citep{DUBAYAH2020100002}).
 In each experiment, all samples from a particular test region are used for evaluation and the model is trained from scratch without seeing any sample from that test region.
-We present the geographical generalization results for Europe, Australia, Africa, and the tropics (between 23.5 degrees N and S) in Tab.~\ref{tab:geograph_generalization}, the corresponding scatter plots are included in the appendix (Fig.~\ref{fig:geographic_generalization}).
+We present the geographical generalization results for Europe, Australia, Africa, and the tropics (between 23.5 degrees north and south) in Tab.~\ref{tab:geograph_generalization}, the corresponding scatter plots are included in the appendix (Fig.~\ref{fig:geographic_generalization}).

 None of those experiments resulted in a higher RMSE.
 The bias is slightly stronger than with random cross-validation without geographical generalization (Random CV) with a mean error (ME) of $-$0.3~m.
 Canopy height is overestimated in Europe with a ME of 0.7~m, but underestimated in Australia, Africa and the tropics with a ME of $-$0.9~m.
 The relative error (MAPE) grows from 25.6\% for the random cross-validation to 45.9\% in Europe and to 32.1\% in Australia.
 For both Africa and the tropics, it slightly decreases to 24.2\%.
 The reason for this is that in Europe and Australia the canopy heights are largely below 30~m, and with decreasing height the computation of the relative error is increasingly dominated by the constant (not height-dependent) part of the absolute error. (see Fig.~\ref{fig:geographic_generalization} in the appendix).
+When using all African regions as the test set, the model has seen some data from tropical Asia, compared to the last experiment that holds out all available data from tropical regions as the test set.
+However, we do not observe any notable difference in performance.
 Overall, our experiments suggest that the proposed model generalizes reasonably well to geographical regions not seen during training and is not over-fitted to specific (training) regions.